 • What would make today feel meaningful, even in a small way?

-Some mornings feel heavier than others.
-You might wake up with fatigue, dread, emotional exhaustion, or a low mood that makes everything feel effortful.
-These prompts are for those mornings.
-They invite support, not pressure.
+Some mornings are heavier than others.
+You might wake up with fatigue, dread, or a low mood that makes everything feel effortful.
+These prompts don't ask you to push through.
+They invite support instead.

 • What feels heavy today?